• Skip to primary navigation

 How agentic AI actually works in CX

 If traditional bots handle conversations, agentic AI orchestrates entire customer experiences.
-It intelligently connects CRM, IVR, workforce management, and ticketing systems—tying everything together into an autonomous CX system that adapts in real time.
+It intelligently connects CRM, IVR, workforce management, and ticketing systems, tying everything together into an autonomous CX system that adapts in real time.

 This orchestration cycle centers on four core capabilities:

 • Journey monitoring — reduced friction, lower churn: Agentic AI tracks interactions across channels and detects friction in real time; for example, offering callbacks when hold times spike.
+Organizations report up to 25% reduction in customer churn through proactive intervention.

 • Outcome validation — improved QA and compliance: Autonomous agents don’t just initiate tasks; they confirm completion, spot anomalies, and record results for auditability.